5. DCMS Cache-B Data Access

 5.1.
 User quota management

-A registered user can request for generating data cubes from Cache-B, which are subsequently stored on Vizlab back-end to be available on need.
+A registered user can request for generating data cubes from DCMS Cache-B, which are subsequently stored on Vizlab back-end to be available on need.
 Upon generation request a data cube is automatically locked by the requestor.
 A data cube locked by a user consumes their quota.

 User can load an unlocked data cube in a layer, but has no guarantee that the data cube won’t be deleted by the system.